intel/ccloudvm/README.md

 ### Automatically mounting shared folders

-As previously mentioned mounts specified in the instance data document will only create 9p devices in the guest.
+As previously mentioned, mounts specified in the instance data document will only create 9p devices in the guest.
 In order to access the files in the shared folder you need to arrange to have these devices mounted.
 The way you do this might differ from distro to distro.
 On Ubuntu it is done by adding a mount: section